marcoplacenti/protein_generation/README.md

-# protein_generation
+# Mini-ProGen: Learning the Amino Acid Language of Protein Families
-This repo contains code and resources used for the project "Proteins Generation using Language Model" for the course 02456 Deep Learning at DTU - Fall 2020.
+This repo contains code and resources used in "Mini-ProGen: Learning the Amino Acid Language of Protein Families" developed as part of the course 02456 Deep Learning at DTU - Fall 2020.

 To train the model